bhumijgupta/huffman-compression-library/README.md

 - Explain in detail the working and implemetation in wiki
 - Add more examples
 - Add better documentation

+## License

+This program is licensed under MIT License.
+The license file can be found [here](LICENSE)

 ## Author